Effective Divergence Analysis for Linear Recurrence Sequences: Preliminaries

 \subsection{Mathematical Tools}

-In this section we introduce several tools that will be used throughout the paper. \subparagraph*{Algebraic Numbers} A complex number $\alpha$ is \emph{algebraic} if it is a root of a polynomial $p\in \ZZ[x]$.
-The \emph{defining polynomial} of $\alpha$ is the unique monic polynomial of minimal degree that has $\alpha$ as a root, and is denoted $p_\alpha$.
-The \emph{degree} and the \emph{height} of $\alpha$ are the degree and the height (i.e., maximum absolute value of the coefficients) of $p_\alpha$, respectively.
-An algebraic number $\alpha$ can be represented by a polynomial that has $\alpha$ as a root, along with an approximation of $\alpha$ by a complex number with rational real and imaginary parts.
-We denote by $\norm{\alpha}$ the representation length of $\alpha$.
+In this section we introduce several tools that will be used throughout the paper. \subparagraph*{Algebraic Numbers} A complex number \(\alpha\) is \emph{algebraic} if it is a root of a polynomial \(p\in \ZZ[x]\).
+The \emph{defining polynomial} of \(\alpha\), denoted \(p_\alpha\), is the unique polynomial of the least degree that vanishes at \(\alpha\), and whose coefficients do not have common factors other than \(\pm 1\).
+The \emph{degree} and the \emph{height} of \(\alpha\) are the degree and the height (i.e., maximum absolute value of the coefficients) of \(p_\alpha\), respectively.
+An algebraic number \(\alpha\) can be represented by a polynomial that has \(\alpha\) as a root, along with an approximation of \(\alpha\) by a complex number with rational real and imaginary parts.
+We denote by \(\norm{\alpha}\) the representation length of \(\alpha\).
 Basic arithmetic operations as well as equality testing and comparisons for algebraic numbers can be carried out in polynomial time (see \cite{CRB13,cohen2013course} for efficient algorithms).

-The following lemma from~\cite{OW14a} is a consequence of the celebrated lower bound for linear forms in logarithms due to Baker and W\"ustholz~\cite{baker1993logarithmic}. \begin{lemma} There exists $D \in \NN$ such that, for all algebraic numbers $\lambda, \zeta \in \CC$ of modulus $1$, and for all $n \ge 2$, if $\lambda^n \ne \zeta$, then $\left| \lambda^n - \zeta \right| > \frac{1}{n^{(\norm{\lambda} + \norm{\zeta})^D}}$. \end{lemma}
+The following lemma from~\cite{OW14a} is a consequence of the celebrated lower bound for linear forms in logarithms due to Baker and W\"ustholz~\cite{baker1993logarithmic}. \begin{lemma} There exists \(D \in \NN\) such that, for all algebraic numbers \(\lambda, \zeta \in \CC\) of modulus \(1\), and for all \(n \ge 2\), if \(\lambda^n \ne \zeta\), then \(\left| \lambda^n - \zeta \right| > \frac{1}{n^{(\norm{\lambda} + \norm{\zeta})^D}}\). \end{lemma}